napari/napari/docs/plugins/npe2_manifest_specification.md

 - **id** An identifier used to reference this command within this plugin.
 - **title** A description of the command.
-This might be used, for example, when searching in a command pallette.
+This might be used, for example, when searching in a command palette.
 Examples: "Generate lily sample", "Read tiff image", "Open gaussian blur widget".

 ### Optional fields